POLYSTYRENE EPS GRAFIT 10mm

 How many 10 mm boards come in a pack, and what area does one pack cover?

-Each pack contains 60 boards, each measuring 1000 × 500 mm, giving a total pack coverage of 30.0 m².
-For a typical three-bedroom semi-detached retrofit, one pack usually covers all reveal returns, soffit insulation, and lintel detailing across every opening on the property, with a 5 to 10 % allowance for cutting waste around arched heads or non-standard opening dimensions.
+A pack contains 60 boards, each 1000 × 500 mm, giving 30.0 m² of total coverage.
+For a typical three-bedroom semi-detached retrofit, one pack usually covers all reveal returns, soffit insulation, and lintel detailing across every opening, with a 5 to 10 % allowance for cutting waste around arched heads or non-standard dimensions.

-Does the 10 mm board need mechanical fixings, or is adhesive enough on its own?
+Does the 10 mm board need mechanical fixings, or is adhesive enough?

-For reveal applications, full-bed adhesive contact is typically sufficient because the board is mechanically restrained by the surrounding main-wall insulation and the window or door frame.
-Apply adhesive to achieve at least 80 % contact across the back of the board for a reliable bond.
-Where the project specification explicitly requires mechanical retention — for example, on exposed soffits with no surrounding restraint — a short fixing plug handles the duty, with embedment depth confirmed against the available masonry behind the strip.
+For reveal applications, full-bed adhesive contact is typically sufficient, because the surrounding main-wall insulation and the window frame mechanically restrain the board.
+Aim for at least 80 % adhesive contact across the back face for a reliable bond.
+Where the specification explicitly requires mechanical retention, for example on exposed soffits with no surrounding restraint, a short fixing plug handles the duty, with embedment depth confirmed against the masonry behind the strip.

-How does the 10 mm board compare to the 20 mm and 30 mm Grafit variants?
+How does the 10 mm board compare to the 20 mm and 30 mm variants?

 Can the 10 mm board be used as primary wall insulation?

 At R 0.30 m²K/W, the 10 mm board is a detailing product rather than a primary insulation layer.
-Approved Document L wall U-value targets (0.26 W/m²K for new build, around 0.30 W/m²K for retrofit where feasible) require substantially thicker insulation across the main wall area.
-This board performs best as a reveal, junction, and return product complementing main-wall boards in the 80 mm to 200 mm thickness band from the same range.
+Approved Document L wall U-value targets require substantially thicker insulation across the main wall area.
+This board performs best as a reveal, junction, and return product complementing main-wall boards in the thicker bands of the same range.

-What is the best way to cut and shape the 10 mm board on site?
+What is the best way to cut and shape the board on site?

-A sharp Stanley knife and a straight edge give the cleanest cuts at this thickness, scored once on the graphite face and snapped back.
-A hot-wire cutter works for repetitive reveal strips but requires a steady feed rate to avoid over-melting the narrow cross-section.
-For curved details around arched window heads, a fine-toothed handsaw produces accurate results without crumbling the bead structure at the cut line.
+A sharp knife and a straight edge give the cleanest cuts at this thickness, scored once on the graphite face and snapped back.
+A hot-wire cutter works for repetitive reveal strips but needs a steady feed rate to avoid over-melting the narrow cross-section.
+For curved details around arched heads, a fine-toothed handsaw produces accurate results without crumbling the bead structure at the cut line.

-What fire classification rules apply when specifying 10 mm graphite EPS in the UK?
+What fire classification applies when specifying 10 mm graphite EPS in the UK?

-The board carries a Euroclass E reaction-to-fire classification under EN 13501-1 and is typically suitable for residential buildings below 18 metres, where the project fire strategy permits Euroclass E with approved fire-barrier detailing in accordance with current Approved Document B guidance.
-For taller buildings or higher-risk façades where the fire strategy requires non-combustible A1-rated insulation, mineral wool replaces EPS across the build-up.
-Confirm classification with the designer and Building Control at design stage to avoid substitutions on site.
+The board carries a Euroclass E reaction-to-fire classification under EN 13501-1 and is typically suitable for residential buildings below 18 metres, where the project fire strategy permits Euroclass E with approved fire-barrier detailing under current Approved Document B guidance.
+For taller buildings or higher-risk façades requiring non-combustible A1-rated insulation, mineral wool replaces EPS across the build-up.
+Confirm classification with the designer and Building Control at design stage.

-Is the 10 mm board recyclable, and how should off-cuts be managed?
+Is the board recyclable, and how should off-cuts be managed?

-Graphite EPS is fully recyclable through specialist polystyrene recovery programmes — the graphite additive does not affect recyclability.
-Collect reveal off-cuts on site in a dedicated bag and return them through a polystyrene granulation route rather than landfill.
+Graphite EPS is fully recyclable through specialist polystyrene recovery programmes, and the graphite additive does not affect recyclability.
+Collect reveal off-cuts in a dedicated bag and return them through a polystyrene granulation route rather than landfill.
 The closed material loop reduces site waste and supports the embodied-carbon credentials that increasingly feature in retrofit-grant and PAS 2035 reporting.

 Technical Documentation — EPS Grafit 10 mm TDS, DoP, Certificates